 Connect with Nature

 Inverness and Loch Ness are surrounded by many areas of natural beauty where you can connect with nature and wildlife and none of them come with an entry fee!
-You can search for these locations on our “Things to do “ map using the filter “Walks, nature and wildlife”
+You can search for these locations on our “Things to do “ map using the filter “Walks, wildlife and Hidden Gems”

-There are also some interesting historic sights that are accessible for no cost, these include Clava Cairns an ancient burial sight on the outskirts of Culloden and the Priory ruins in Beauly.
+There are also some interesting historic sights that are accessible for no cost, these include Clava Cairns an ancient burial sight on the outskirts of Culloden, the Priory ruins in Beauly or the Corrimony Cairns near Drumnadrochit.